 First Appearance: The Amazing Spider-Man #26 (July, 1965)

-A small time crook who rose through the ranks of the underworld to fill the Evil Power Vacuum left behind my the Big Man, this brought him into conflict with the Green Goblin who wanted to fill the void himself.
+A small-time crook who rose through the ranks of the underworld to fill the Evil Power Vacuum left behind by the Big Man, this brought him into conflict with the Green Goblin who wanted to fill the void himself.
 Possibly the most notable thing about him is that he was the first character to learn the Green Goblin's true identity.

 Crime Master II

 Nick Lewis Jr., the original Crime-Master's son, met Janice Foswell, the daughter of the original Big Man, during his education period in Europe, and they became engaged.
 After learning that both their fathers died due to alleged involvement by Spider-Man, Lewis decided to take up his father's identity as the Crime-Master to avenge his death.

 First Appearance: The Amazing Spider-Man #143 (April, 1975)